smcl/flower-login-provider-issue/README.md

 - `--auth_provider="auth0.Auth0LoginProvider"`
 - `--auth_provider="Auth0LoginProvider"`

-But when I open localhost:5555 I get a 500 error, and the app prints a stack trace with `ModuleNotFoundError: No module named 'Auth0LoginHandler'`
+But when I open localhost:5555 I get a 500 error, and the app prints a stack trace with `ModuleNotFoundError: No module named 'auth0'` or `ModuleNotFoundError: No module named 'Auth0LoginHandler'`

 Note that I've not supplied the client secret so when the app "works" we'll get redirected to Auth0 but we'll be presented with an error page on their side.
-That is fine, the main thing is ensuring the provider gets picked up by Flower.
+That is fine, the main thing is ensuring the provider gets picked up and used by Flower.